|Republic of the Philippines|

 With a population of more than 98 million people, the Philippines is the seventh-most populated country in Asia and the 12th most populated country in the world.
 An additional 12 million Filipinos live overseas, comprising one of the world's largest and most influential diasporas.
 Multipleethnicities and cultures are found throughout the islands.
 In prehistoric times, Negritos were some of the archipelago's earliest inhabitants.
 They were followed by successive waves of Austronesian peoples who traded with Malay, Indian, and Islamic states.
 Various nations were established under the rule of Datus, Rajahs, Sultans or Lakans.
 Trade with China also introduced Chinese culture and settlement, which remain present to this day.

 The arrival of Ferdinand Magellan in 1521 marked the beginning of an era of Spanish interest and eventual colonization.
 In 1543, Spanish explorer Ruy López de Villalobos named the archipelago Las Islas Filipinas in honor of Philip II of Spain.
 The Spanish Empire began to settle with the arrival ofMiguel López de Legazpi from New Spain (present day Mexico) in 1565 who established the first Spanish settlement in the archipelago, which remained a Spanish colony for more than 300 years.
-This resulted in the Philippines being one of the two countries in Asia where the predominant religion is Roman Catholicism, the other being East Timor.
+This resulted in the predominant religion in the country to be Roman Catholicism and it is one of two countries in Asia; the other being East Timor.
 During this time, Manila became the Asian hub of the Manila–Acapulco galleon fleet.

-As the 19th century gave way to the 20th, there followed in quick succession the Philippine Revolution, which spawned the short-lived nascent First Philippine Republic; the Spanish–American War; and the Philippine–American War.
+As the 19th century gave way to the 20th, there followed in quick succession the Philippine Revolution, which spawned the short-lived First Philippine Republic; the Spanish–American War; and the Philippine–American War.
 In the aftermath, the United States emerged as the dominant power; aside from the period of Japanese occupation, the United States retained sovereignty over the islands.
-After World War II, the Treaty of Manila recognized the Philippine Republic as an independent nation.
-Since then, the Philippines has had an often tumultuous experience withdemocracy, with popular "people power" movements overthrowing a dictatorship in one instance, but also underlining the institutional weaknesses of its constitutional republic in others.
+After World War II, the Treaty of Manilarecognized and restored the Philippine Republic as an independent nation.
+Since then, the Philippines has had an often tumultuous experience with democracy, with popular "people power" movements overthrowing a dictatorship in one instance, but also underlining the institutional weaknesses of its constitutional republic in others.
 The Philippines currently has one of Asia's fastest growing economies, and the nation's large population size and economic potential have led it to be classified as a middle power.

 The name Philippines is named in honor of King Philip II of Spain.
 Spanish explorer Ruy López de Villalobos during his expedition in 1542 named the islands of Leyte and Samar Felipinas after the then Prince of Asturias.
 Eventually the name Las Islas Filipinas would be used to cover all the islands of the archipelago.
 Before that became commonplace, other names such as Islas del Poniente (Islands of the West) and Magellan's name for the islands San Lázaro were also used by the Spanish to refer to the islands.

 The official name of the Philippines has changed several times in the course of the country's history.
 During the Philippine Revolution, the Malolos Congress proclaimed the establishment of the República Filipina or the Philippine Republic.
 From the period of the Spanish–American War (1898) and the Philippine–American War (1899–1902) until the Commonwealth period (1935–46), American colonial authorities referred to the country as thePhilippine Islands, a translation of the Spanish name.
-From the 1898 Treaty of Paris, the name Philippines began to appear and it has since become the country's common name.
-Since the end of World War II, the official name of the country has been the Republic of the Philippines.
+During the American period,[clarification needed When?] the name Philippines began to appear and it has since become the country's common name.
+Since independence, the official name of the country has been the Republic of the Philippines.

 The 1300s heralded the arrival and eventual spread of the Islamic religion in the Philippine archipelago.
 In 1380, Karim ul' Makdum and Shari'ful Hashem Syed Abu Bakr, an Arab trader born in Johore, arrived in Sulu from Malacca and established the Sultanate of Sulu by converting Sulu's Rajah and marrying his daughter.
 Also, at the end of the 15th century, Shariff Mohammed Kabungsuwan of Johor introduced Islam in the island of Mindanao and he subsequently married Paramisuli, an Iranun Princess from Mindanao, and established the Sultanate of Maguindanao.
 The sultanate system even extended itself further and the Confederation of sultanates in Lanao was a logical extension of this.
-Eventually, Islam had begun to spread out from Mindanao into Luzon.
-Even Manila itself was nominally Islamized since the reign of Sultan Bolkiah in 1485 to 1521, wherein, the Sultanate of Brunei subjugated Tondo by installing the Muslim, Rajah Suleiman to the throne.
-However, despite the wave of islamization, nations like the Sinified State of Ma-i, the Hebrew, Lequios or the Hindu, Rajahanate of Butuan still struggled and often managed to maintain their cultures and religions.
-In some kingdoms, anti-islamic fervor can be detected, as in the case of the war waged by the Rajahnate of Cebu against the Magalos coming from Muslim Mindanao.
+Eventually, Islam had begun to spread out from the southern Philippines into the north.
+Even Manila itself was nominally islamized since the reign of Sultan Bolkiah in 1485 to 1521, wherein, the Sultanate of Brunei subjugated Tondo by installing the Muslim, Rajah Suleiman to the throne.

-Thus there grew a situation wherein the rivalries between the disparate Datus, Rajahs, Sultans and Lakans together with their respective states competing over the limited territory and people of the islands eventually simplified Spanish colonization by allowing its conquistadors to effectively employ a strategy of divide and conquer for rapid conquest.
-Consequently, these states were all incorporated, hispanized and Christianized.
+The rivalries between the disparate Datus, Rajahs, Sultans and Lakans together with their respective states competing over the limited territory and people of the islands eventually simplified Spanish colonization by allowing its conquistadors to effectively employ a strategy of divide and conquer for rapid conquest.

 In 1521, Portuguese explorer Ferdinand Magellan arrived in the Philippines and claimed the islands for Spain.
 Colonization began when Spanish explorer Miguel López de Legazpi arrived from Mexico in 1565 and formed the first European settlements in Cebu.
 In 1571, after dealing with the local royal families in the wake of the Tondo Conspiracy and defeating the Chinese pirate warlord Limahong, the Spanish established Manila as the capital of the Spanish East Indies.